lawrennd/old_talks/_ml/includes/new-methods-required.md

 \notes{The challenges of big data emerged due to companies being able to rapidly interconnect multiple sources of information.
 This leads to challenges in storage, distributed processing and modeling.
-Google's search engine were at the forefront of this revolution.
+Google's search engine was at the forefront of this revolution.
 In particular they were able to demonstrate that some tasks can be easily resolved with fairly simple models and very large data sets [@Halevy:unreasonable09].
 What we are now learning is that many tasks